Lokiyor/knowledge/README.md

 # knowledge
-some knowledge for java technology stack
+📝some knowledge for java technology stack